fakepixels/pace/announcement.md

-# I'm (Re)Joining Pace Capital
+# Tina is (Re)Joining Pace Capital

-# You're seeing this because you're one of the real ones.

 # Press "o" to open original post in browser.

+# Press "e" to email her and say hello.

 Every morning, we wake into histories unfolding, currents of possibility quietly reshaping the future.
 We stand together at the edge of a great transformation, sensing the gathering force of change.
 This moment is thrilling and unsettling, stripping away distractions and revealing the one thing that truly matters: our infinite capacity for creation.